SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels

-\paragraph{Modifications to CLIP.} While CLIP is typically used for task-specific adaptations, there are some works on identifying the fundamental deficiencies~\cite{lemons}, and improving them.
-For example, methods that learn better hierarchical~\cite{hiclip} or fine-grained representations~\cite{filip} typically go beyond the standard image-text contrastive learning framework by adding grouping blocks~\cite{hiclip} from GroupVIT~\cite{groupvit}, or learning multiple dense self-supervised objectives~\cite{filip, declip, slip}.

-However, due to architectural changes, such approaches often require large-scale pretraining from scratch.
-In contrast, we propose an efficient approach for instilling fine-grained and compositional properties in CLIP via post-pretraining.
-We show for the first time that CLIP can be improved by adapting it on a small but rich dataset with dense annotations. \modelname{} exhibits fine-grained understanding learned from detailed visual-text alignment, while retaining its foundational knowledge.

-\paragraph{Video extensions of CLIP.} Several attempts have been made to adapt CLIP for videos~\cite{videoclip,actionclip,xclip,clip4clip,clipvip,vificlip,disspatemp,revisitvideo,clip2video,UCoFiA}.
-However, they are primarily focused on task-specific adaptation for action recognition~\cite{actionclip, vificlip} or text-to-video retrieval~\cite{videoclip, clipvip}.
-Task specific adaptations lead to the loss of generalized representations and zero-shot abilities of CLIP.
-Different from above, we propose a new approach for task-agnostic adaptation of CLIP, retaining its generalized and zero-shot abilities. \modelname{} works on images and videos and can be applied to a diverse range of tasks that demand different levels of perceptual granularity.
+Several attempts have been made to adapt CLIP for videos~\citep{videoclip,actionclip,xclip,clip4clip,clipvip,vificlip,disspatemp,revisitvideo,clip2video,UCoFiA}.
+However, they are primarily focused on task-specific adaptation for action recognition~\citep{actionclip, vificlip} or text-to-video retrieval~\citep{videoclip, clipvip, clip2video, clip4clip, xclip, UCoFiA}.
+Task specific adaptations may lead to the loss of generalized representations.
+Different from above, we propose task-agnostic adaptation of CLIP, and focus on extending CLIP to videos using holistic video understanding datasets.
+This allows our model to be applied on a diverse range of video understanding tasks that demand different levels of perceptual granularity.
 We discuss related works in two dimensions: (i)~datasets used for adapting CLIP; and (ii)~approaches for adapting CLIP for videos.